 The preliminary results provided here are intended as a working platform for all those who are interested in the comparison of cultural and environmental developments during the important transitional phase from foraging to farming.
 References to all radiocarbon dates are given in the descriptions of the sites: the references in the text are only to discussions and archaeological data.
 All authors and readers are welcomed to help complete and correct the files.
 The more researchers who offer us their cooperation, the better a basis for archaeological interpretation this compilation will be.
 Consequently, it has seemed useful to publish all the compiled files (OxCal) ready for calibration analyses, which will facilitate chronological analyses without the need to retype dates.

 For comments on the radiocarbon data of each site all data were calibrated with the open download program OxCal Version 3.1/Intcal 04 (Reimer et al. 2004; Brook Ramsey 2005).
 All the data with standard deviations of more than 150 yrs have not been calibrated because the time ranges of calibrated years would become too wide: these dates would smear out rather than clarify changes.
 For the same reason, it was decided to use probabilities of the 1-sigma range, though keeping in mind that the uncertainties of dating are increased by neglecting the 2-sigma ranges.
 Data discarded by the excavators either because of methodological or stratigraphic problems were not calibrated.
-All data that were not calibrated are shown in the tables in a light grey font.
 To use the OxCal calibration files you just have to click once the right mouse button on the Oxcal sign behind the site name.
 By choosing “save target as ..." you can download the file ready for further operations with OxCal.

 Thanks to the cooperation with Bernhard Weninger, Institut für Ur- und Frühgeschichte, Radiocarbon Laboratory, University of Cologne, it will soon be possible to use also the up-dated version of CalPal 2007 (Weninger, B., et al. 2009, Wenigner et al. 2007). (www.calpal.de)